 The second, above the information desk is of blue and yellow Venetian glass baubles by Seattle artist Dale Chihuly – it’s Murano with a modern twist.

 If you can resist temptation, move on through the gift shop and you find the internal courtyard where you can take a coffee when the weather is fine.
-The shallow oval pool throws up jets of water and you can sit on the steps in the sunshine, or even paddle of you’re feeling hot.
+The shallow oval pool throws up jets of water and you can sit on the steps in the sunshine.
+In good weather, there are cafe tables set in the courtyard with additional kiosks to order.

 On the other side of the courtyard you find the cafe which has recently been moved back to it’s original location when it opened in the 1860s as the first museum restaurant in the world.
 We sat in the Gamble room which is covered on all surfaces with decorative tiles and mottos below the ceiling such as Hunger is the best sauce.